felixweyne/imaginaryC2/examples/use-case-9-zloader/readme.md

 https://resources.malwarebytes.com/files/2020/05/The-Silent-Night-Zloader-Zbot_Final.pdf
 Another writeup which discusses the C2 communication and modules is the following one of Proofpoint:
 https://www.proofpoint.com/us/blog/threat-insight/zloader-loads-again-new-zloader-variant-returns
-Getting the right responses from the Zloader C2 servers can be quite tricky, due to some server-side restrictions (e.g. geographic (IP) filtering).
+Getting the right responses from the Zloader C2 servers can be quite tricky, due to some server-side restrictions (e.g. geographic (IP) filtering, time slots, ...).
 I'd like to acknowledge the useful insights from [@0verfl0w_](https://twitter.com/0verfl0w_) which helped during my replication.

 After having received the main bot (via the response to the second request), the loader transfers execution towards it.
 The main bot then launches parallel threads to fetch additional modules.
 The order of these requests can change per execution, I have added the extracted C2 responses for the additional modules in the 'server_data' folder.
 An overview of their decrypted contents can be found below: